ppmzhang2/whisperlive-client/README.md

 ## Setup

-1. Install Python 3.8+ and dependencies either
+1. Install Python 3.8+ and dependencies.
+   Make sure `portaudio` or its development package e.g. `portaudio19-dev` is installed.

    - via `pip`: